uvarc/rc-website/content/post/2025-jan-maintenance.md

 ### Removed old DNS names

-The old Domain Name System (DNS) entries for logging into Rivanna/HPC have been removed.
+The old Domain Name System (DNS) entries for logging into Rivanna/Afton HPC have been removed.
 Please refer to the table below for the updated login names.

 |Old|New|
 |---|---|
 |rivanna.hpc.virginia.edu|login.hpc.virginia.edu|